 The study also found that many retailers are still working on the "basics" with a focus on optimizing search, e-mail and display ads.

 Around some of the newer mobile marketing tactics:

-Should marketing or e-commerce/web control the mobile marketing budget?
+Should marketing or e-commerce control the mobile marketing budget?
 What insight does each side bring to the budgeting decision?